Weevarv2.0

 Undo, redo, delete#

-• Undo (U) reverts the most recent move and updates the prompt context.
+• Undo (U) reverts the most recent edit and updates the prompt context.

-• Redo (R) re-applies the previous un-done move.
+• Redo (R) re-applies the previous un-done edit.

-• Delete (D) wipes all session moves and resets the view to original state.
+• Delete (D) wipes all session edits and resets the view to the original state.

-Repeated moves of the same element collapse into a single effective change in the prompt.
-If you move the same card three times, the prompt only stores the original position of the card and the new (final) position, not the full journey of one element.
+Repeated edits of the same element collapse into a single effective change in the prompt.
+If you edit the same card three times, the prompt only stores the original position of the card and the new (final) position, not the full journey of one element.

-Refreshing the page also clears the session.
+Refreshing the page clears the session.
 Weevar never persists state to disk.

 Keyboard shortcuts#